HibiscusDao/Documentation/Readme.md

 4. **Produce the first community-curated collection.**
     - Leverage in-house production supply chain + tech infrastructure to release Hibiscus’s first community-curated collection - becoming a decentralized apparel brand in the process.

+# Future Goals

+## Decentralizing Supply Chain + Returning Ownership to Participants

+We can decentralize the supply chain by:

+- Setting up participation through product testing bounties, community management, cross-world infrastructure and blockchain development.
+- Eventually - creating the ultimate “god” protocol brands with full on chain supply.

+On returning ownership:

+- Building on-chain tools for designers to register their work to ensure proper attribution.
+- Enable structures such as product purchases that would give back a percentage in ownership of the organization - enabling access to dividends.
+- Creating a community governed treasury to give back to inner city groups inspiring mainstream trends or help build better support structures for communities supplying raw materials.

+First steps = Inviting consumer participation via Product Review + Social Marketing Bounties:

+- Sourcing content and reviews from users who are rewarded for it.

+## Building Incentives for Environmentally-Sound Consumption

+**We can reduce environmental impact by embracing that a single piece can live multiple lives with different owners.**

+**We can incentivize this behavior by helping pieces hold their value with a robust secondary market ecosystem:**

+- Building integrated secondary markets where the community can list pre-owned pieces and enjoy continuous returns from future sales.
+- Integrating secondary markets and product liquidity such that you can “return” an item for the secondary market value immediately or purchase a “used” item for the current floor price.

+**And by allowing you to retain value from your item even after it leaves your closet:**

+- Generating NFTs as “proof of journey” or “store of value” with the encrypted data gathered by your product: a unique “souvenir” of your time with the product before it leaves your wardrobe for a new home.
+- Focusing on chain storage, a dynamic NFT can “store” the customer’s collection as "shares" without having to immediately claim the items.
+Staking your shares, can possible let you “mine” limited products or give you access to new “utility” NFTs.

+## Augmenting User Experience

+### Geocaching = Gamifying IRL Exploration

+Decentralized geocaching would bring another dimension to the experience of buying and wearing sport clothes.

+Whether it’s a simple hike outside of LA or ascending Kilimanjaro - rewarding explorers with real value from their data gathered or their miles traveled helps create a regenerative and healthy relationship between users and performance products.

+We can even incentivize outdoor exploration in our gear by having of our athletes create geocached bounties for each collection.

+- Tweaking with a community approach: a prize cannot be fully redeemed until multiple fragments around the glove are found.

+- Adding a DeFi element: participants could have the privilege to stake their rewards into a location-specific protocol such that when subsequent participants claim rewards - the staked users earn as well.

+### Metaverse + Apparel = Innovating Human Expression

+Sportswear and technology still has a lot of limits IRL, the Metaverse enables us to explore possibilities + preview developments.

+There are currently no culturally relevant Metaverse fashion platforms, whether it’s for designers, curators or users.

+Whether for function or fashion - there are many use cases for Metaverse apparel:

+- Equipping your avatar for Metaverse exploration or flexing at the recent opening of the Fingerprints DAO museum.
+- Enabling accessibility to give humans with disabilities more options to represent themselves and interact with their environment however they would like.
+- Ideating innovative designs that wouldn't be possible IRL - like light refracting “invisibility” jackets or continuously changing “prints” on pieces.
+- Using generative art to create new prints owned by creators - which can be sold/licensed.
+- Operationalizing physical onramps into the Metaverse by getting your body scanned and measured to your avatar.
+- Trying on clothes in the Metaverse, paying with your wallet, and getting the product sent to you IRL.